 Plaque loves to hide where toothbrush bristles can’t reach, whether it’s on your natural tooth structure or dental veneers.
 That’s why it’s so important you floss once a day to remove plaque hiding in between teeth and along the gum line.

 Flossing helps prevent cavities from forming in between teeth so you can avoid an unpleasant surprise during your next teeth cleaning and exam with us.

 Use Fluoride Mouth Rinse Once Daily

-If you have dental veneers, we recommend using a fluoride mouth rinse to help strengthen your remaining tooth enamel.
+If you have cosmetic veneers, we recommend using a fluoride mouth rinse to help strengthen your remaining tooth enamel.
 Using mouth rinse helps wash away any residual plaque or food particles that could be left behind after brushing and flossing.
-Our veneers dentist can help you choose a brand that works for you.
+Our cosmetic dentist can help you choose a brand that works for you.

 Do your teeth ever feel fuzzy or rough?
 If so, you may be leaving behind dental plaque on your teeth.
 Plaque loves to eat sugar and uses it to produce cavity-causing acid.
 You may especially feel plaque on your teeth after eating sugary foods.

 Be sure to check labels in the store since many foods we think are “healthy” aren’t good for your teeth.
 For example, some flavors of yogurt can have a lot of sugar.
 Likewise, sports drinks often contain more sugar than the average person would think.
 Limiting sugary foods and drinks will make it easier for you to avoid oral health issues.